openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-image-effect.md

 Applies a shadow effect to the component.

-**Widget capability**: Since API version 9, this feature is supported in ArkTS widgets, though the [ShadowStyle](https://gitee.com/openharmony/docs/blob/master/zh-cn/application-dev/reference/arkui-ts/ts-universal-attributes-image-effect.md#shadowstyle10) is not supported.
+**Widget capability**: Since API version 9, this API is supported in ArkTS widgets.
+Yet, the [ShadowStyle](ts-universal-attributes-image-effect.md#shadowstyle10) type is not supported in ArkTS widgets.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full